khulnasoft-lab/design.khulnasoft.com/contents/brand-design/motion.md

 ### Snap edits

 - Use quick snap edits in typographic animations to elicit excitement and draw attention to specific words.
-- Use in lieu of any large-scale drifts, move ins, zooms, etc.
+- Use in lieu of any large-scale drifts, move ins, or zooms.
+- Create a snap by jumping the text’s position in the middle of a scale animation.

 <todo>Add simple snap and complex snap motion samples.</todo>

 ### Motion and scaling

-- Use **subtle drifts** to maintain movement and avoid dead frames when a more subdued treatment is required.
+- Use subtle drifts to maintain movement and avoid dead frames when a more subdued treatment is required.
 - Use for moments of pause to let words sink in.
 - Drifts utilize a 2-5% scale or position change.